zhullyb/monyhar/monyhar/docs/old_chromoting_build_instructions.md

 1. Follow all the instructions under the `Getting the code` and `Install prerequisites` sections of: https://www.monyhar.org/developers/how-tos/android-build-instructions
-1. Move into the `src/` directory that contains your checkout of the Chromium code.
+1. Move into the `src/` directory that contains your checkout of the Monyhar code.
 1. Build the Android app: `$ autoninja -C out/Release remoting_apk`
 1. Connect your device and set up USB debugging: